 Discussion: None.

-TGbe editor: Please modify the subclause as follows
+TGbe editor: Please modify the subclause 35.3.12.6 Operation for MLD listen interval as follows

 35.3.12.6 Operation for MLD listen interval

 During multi-link (re)setup, the value carried in Listen Interval field in the (Re)Association Request frame sent by a non-AP STA affiliated with a non-AP MLD to an AP affiliated with an AP MLD is requested at the MLD level.
 The value of the Listen Interval field shall be in units of the maximum value of beacon intervals corresponding to the links that the non-AP MLD intends to setup in the (Re)Association Request frame (see 9.4.1.6 (Listen Interval field)).